dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-When processing objects of type `ResourceVideoSource`, the `SetVideoPath` method of `VideoView` is called with a string argument that combines the app's package name with the video's filename.
+When processing objects of type `ResourceVideoSource`, the `SetVideoPath` method of `VideoView` is used to specify the video to be played, with a string argument combining the app's package name with the video's filename.

-The video file is stored in the package's *assets* folder, and requires a content provider to access it.
-The following code example shows the `VideoProvider` class, which creates an `AssetFileDescriptor` object that provides access to the video file:
+A resource video file is stored in the package's *assets* folder, and requires a content provider to access it.
+The content provider is provided by the `VideoProvider` class, which creates an `AssetFileDescriptor` object that provides access to the video file:

 ```csharp
 using Android.Content;